-The other major difference between the tiers is in redundancy.
-Tier I data centers have a single path for power and cooling to the server equipment, with no redundant components.
+For most data centers, their uptime reliability record is a byproduct of their redundancy standards.
+Tier 1 data centers, for instance, have a single path for power and cooling to the server equipment, with no redundant components.
 They typically do not have a backup cooling system or generator, so when they’re down—for maintenance, for instance—they’re completely down.

 On the opposite end of the spectrum, a tier 4 data center is fully redundant.
 As 2N (or 2N+1) facilities, these data centers are outfitted with multiple cooling units, backup generators, power sources, and chillers.
 Even in the event of multiple equipment failures, they can continue to operate as normal.
 A typical tier 4 data center can sustain a power outage for as much as 96 hours, while a tier 1 data center will shut down completely once the power goes out.

 While the tier classification system is a helpful means of categorizing data centers, it’s really just another way of assessing redundancy and uptime reliability.
 When evaluating a colocation provider, customers should carefully assess the facility’s uptime reliability record and infrastructure redundancy.
 Skilled operations teams and intelligent monitoring platforms (like vXchnge’s award-winning in\site) also play a major role in delivering high levels of system uptime.
 By selecting a facility with a long track record of system availability (preferably >99.99999%), organizations can ensure high levels of business continuity.